-The Master's in Biomedical Science program has been designed to provide academic enhancement within a oneyear time-frame to improve or substantially expand a postgraduate student's overall scholastic credentials.
+The Master's in Biomedical Science program has been designed to provide academic enhancement within a one-year time-frame to improve or substantially expand a post-graduate student's overall scholastic credentials.
 The program will provide a foundation in basic biology that underlies and supports medicine and therefore provides a strong framework for professional school curricula.
 The MBS program is appropriate for students considering a future in medicine, dentistry, veterinary medicine or biomedically related Ph.D. programs.
 Students will be required to pass a comprehensive examination covering material from core courses in order to graduate from the program.

-For degree and program requirements see: Biomedical Science M.B.S. (p.
-59)
+Biomedical Science M.B.S. (p.
+63)